 Taste can be subjective.
 But even if certain individuals find organic food tasting better, they are only more likely to continue with it.
 Thanks to the abundance of antioxidants, organic food helps fight diseases like coronary heart disease, stroke, and even some cancers – all of which are caused due to oxidative stress (14).

-Now you know why organic food can be far better than regular produce.
-But then, what do we actually mean by regular produce?
-How is organic produce different from it?
+Now you know why organic food may be better than regular, conventionally grown produce.
+But then, what do we actually mean by conventionally grown produce?
+How is organic produce different?

 How Is Organic Food Different From Regular Food?

 Apart from the way they are produced, another difference is the antioxidant content – organic food is found to have relatively higher levels of antioxidants (15).